aswin-s/react-native-app-bg-color/README.md

 # react-native-app-bg-color

 Allows you to change the root app background color from a react native view.
+Works for both iOS & Android 🎉.

 ## Installation